 For the Worldwide Korea Bloggers all over the world who couldn't make it, you were all in our thoughts that night.
 The welcome dinner-party was enjoyable and fun.
 I learned more about the KOCIS, and met its officers, Mr. Yonggi Won and Mr. Jeongseon Sun, and the energetic team led by Ms. Cathy Paik.

 And in between my plates of yummy Korean dishes, I had fun chatting with Mr. Sun and fellow bloggers, Joanna, Ana, Megan and Rasheed at the dinner table.
 It was also interesting to chat with a lady reporter from Arirang TV who dropped by, and with my fellow K-Performance Supporter Fakhar.
 So, a huge congratulations and 'thank you' to Cathy and her team for gathering everyone and for treating us to a hearty dinner at Maru.
 (I especially liked the royal hot pot!).

 And as we WKBloggers come from different backgrounds and nationalities, I am sure our posts have become more interesting as we offer different perspectives of the culture, history and life in and about Korea.

-As for me, even after reaching my fifth year and my 500th post on this blog, I will continue to enjoy blogging as I have all these years.
+As for me, even after reaching my eighth year and going past my 800th post, I will continue to enjoy blogging as I have all these years.

 (My appointment certificate and yummy dessert!)